 ‘There has to be a way around that.
 With enough ingenuity and power, there is always a way.’

-Alternatively, maybe they could somehow bound the area of the sympathetic destruction.
+Alternatively, they could somehow bound the area of the sympathetic destruction.
 If they could draw a really, really large Circle while ensuring that it wasn’t broken or disrupted, they could enclose the entirety of a place like Harrow Hill Penitentiary within it.
 Then, a piece of Sebastien’s blood or hair could be used to destroy only the matching pieces within the Circle, overpowering or bypassing any wards.
-Hopefully.
-It was the same way the shedding-destroyer worked, only targeted to pieces of her rather than any human material.
+Maybe.
+It was the same way the shedding-destroyer worked, only this would be targeted specifically to pieces of her rather than any human material.
 The problem with really large Circles was manyfold, though.
 They were conspicuous, easily disrupted by enemy forces or even coincidence, and the larger the area within the Circle, the harder it was to hold dominion over it with your Will.
-That plan would likely require joint-casting by multiple sorcerers who had been practicing the same spell together to avoid causing a disturbance in the flow of magic during spellcasting.
+That plan would likely require joint-casting by multiple sorcerers who had thoroughly practiced the same spell together to avoid causing a disturbance in the flow of magic during spellcasting.

-Lastly, the most promising idea.
+While theoretically possible, these ideas weren’t practical.
+Which brought Sebastien back to the concept of reverse-scrying.
 Perhaps she could use the same reverse-scrying application she had just proved worked to pinpoint a target for her destruction—just as she’d pinpointed a target for her search.
-It was likely that while being used to scry, her blood would be outside of whatever protective wards the coppers normally kept over it.
+It was likely that her blood would be outside of whatever protective wards the coppers normally kept over it while they used it to scry.
 The idea filled her with energy, but she knew that it, too, was unfeasible for the moment.
 Destroying her blood would require more power than simply locating it, and that kind of spell would require an even more divergent split of her attention while being scried.
 She couldn’t get it wrong, even once, so she would need to practice sympathetic curses on something else.
-In addition to her Conduit not being strong enough, her Will wasn’t strong enough, either.
+In addition to her Conduit not being strong enough, her Will wasn’t strong enough either.

 Because of the sporadic timing of the coppers’ attempts to find her, it wasn’t as if she could just set up a time for Liza to catch their diviners in the act.
 Sebastien’s frustration was returning, but she tried to comfort herself.
-‘It’s a viable solution.
-I may not have all I need to implement it, but I won’t always be so weak.
+‘Destroying it while they try to use it is a viable solution.
+I may not have all I need to implement that plan, but I will not always be so weak.
 I’m definitely going to need a better Conduit, though.
 This one is not acceptable.’
 That was frustrating, because she truly could not afford better.
 If only she’d left Ennis to rot in jail instead of paying twice to contact him, maybe lack of funds wouldn’t be a problem.

 At the very least, she wasn’t worried about the coppers using her blood to attempt to kill her.
-They desperately wanted the book, and if she died somewhere distant, out of their grasp, that could stop them from ever finding it.
+They desperately wanted the book, and if she died somewhere distant, out of their grasp, they risked never finding it.
 However, they could still curse her in other, more subtle ways.
-It was illegal, sure, but who knew if that would stop them if they got desperate?
+It was illegal, sure, but who knew if that would stop them should they grow desperate?
 She would be warned, at least, because one of the spells in the medallion her grandfather gave her warded against curses, but it could obviously be overpowered.

 She frowned.
 If the coppers ever knew exactly where she was, they could kill her remotely to stop her from escaping, and then take their chances finding the book through divination cast on her corpse.
 That, too, would be a move of desperation and idiocy, but she wouldn’t bet her life on them being calm and intelligent.

-The sound of Oliver’s arrive below shook her from her thoughts.
+The sound of Oliver’s arrival below shook her from her thoughts.
 It had been little more than three quarters of an hour since she activated his bracelet’s alarm.

 She hid the book, picked up the tea service tray, and walked to Oliver’s office, prepared to confess both her foolishness and what she had discovered.
 This was a threat to both of them, and she hoped she could count on his help.
 After all, she owed him, through the Verdant Stag, about a thousand gold.
 If he tossed her aside because of how much trouble she was, he would lose any chance of recovering that.

 She stopped mid-step, swallowing with a sudden resurgence of apprehension.
-‘That’s not entirely true.
-The reward for aiding in my capture is five hundred gold, now, and he could probably sell the book to the University for at least that much again.
+‘That is not entirely true.
+The reward for aiding in my capture is five hundred gold now, and he could probably sell the book to the University for at least that much again.
 I suppose I just have to hope that he counts my future value higher than my immediate cost.
 He might seem softhearted, but he isn’t foolish.’